Wiener's 'closure of translates' problem and Piatetski-Shapiro's uniqueness phenomenon: Preliminaries. Lemmas.

 \subsection{Cyclic vectors}

 In this section we refer to some basic results about cyclicity.
-The results go back to Beurling \cite{beurling:closure}, Pollard \cite{pollard}, Herz \cite{herz} and Newman \cite{newman}.
-Actually the first three authors considered Wiener's problem in $L^p(\R)$ rather than $\ell^p(\Z)$, but, as the last author mentioned, ``the distinction is not vital''.
-See also \cite[pp. 111--112]{kahane-salem}.
+The results go back to Segal \cite{segal:group}, Beurling \cite{beurling:closure}, Pollard \cite{pollard}, Herz \cite{herz} and Newman \cite{newman}.
+Actually the first four authors considered Wiener's problem in $L^p(\R)$ rather than $\ell^p(\Z)$, but, as the last author mentioned, ``the distinction is not vital''.
+See also Kahane-Salem \cite{kahane-salem}, pp. 111--112 and 122--123.